upserve/docker-api/README.md

 container.commit
 # => Docker::Image { :id => eaeb8d00efdf, :connection => Docker::Connection { :url => http://localhost, :options => {:port=>4243} } }

 # Commit the Container and run a new command.
-This allows for some pretty cool Container chaining.
-container.run('pwd')
+The second argument is the number
+# of seconds the Container should wait before stopping its current command.
+container.run('pwd', 10)
 # => Docker::Image { :id => 4427be4199ac, :connection => Docker::Connection { :url => http://localhost, :options => {:port=>4243} } }

 # Request all of the Containers.
 By default, will only return the running Containers.